by Jack Norris, RD, and Taylor Wolfram, MS, RDN, LDN

 Depending on the laboratory, a normal range for white blood cell (WBC) count is about 3.5 to 12.5 billion per liter.
 One cross-sectional study showed vegans have a lower WBC count than omnivores, though in the normal range at 5.8 (Haddad, 1999).
 It appears that many vegans, however, have a lower than normal WBC count.
 We don’t really know why this is, but it appears to be common and not indicative of any obvious problem.
 If you have a WBC count below normal, you should talk to your doctor about whether to be concerned.

 Also known as leukocytes, white blood cells are needed to fight foreign invaders, including bacteria, viruses, and cancerous cells.
 During infections, they typically increase in number.
 A concise explanation of the various white blood cells, along with some interesting pictures, can be found on Britannica (link).

 White Blood Cells in Vegans

-There is a 2010 clinical trial from the University of Memphis where mostly healthy and some vegetarian subjects went on a “Daniel Fast” for 21 days, eating no processed or packaged food and only plants, and their WBC went from an average of 5.7 to 5.0 (9).
+A clinical trial from the University of Memphis placed mostly healthy and some vegetarian subjects on a “Daniel Fast” for 21 days, eating only plant foods with no processed or packaged foods, and their WBC went from an average of 5.7 to 5.0 (Bloomer, 2010).

 So why do vegans have lower white blood cell counts than omnivores?